RafiOsmanu/GP1_DualRasterizer_22-23/README.md

 # GP1_DualRasterizer_22-23
 Time to combine

-This project was an exam assingment I did at howest DAE for my second year first semester
+This project was an exam assignment I did at howest DAE for the course graphics programming

 Full dual rasterizer, Hardware and software.